evanfrawley/toolbox/README.md

 ###### Understanding the Command Line

 The command line is one of the most powerful tools that you'll have at your disposal while being a developer.
-Interacting with your machine and your files at a low level is powerful, and you can do alot of neat stuff inside a command line!
+Interacting with your machine and your files at a low level is powerful, and you can do a lot of neat stuff inside a command line!

 Let's break this out into operating systems!

 1. Unix based (Mac OSX & Linux).
 [Unix based machines](https://www.wikiwand.com/en/Unix) are pretty neat and use a [shell](https://www.wikiwand.com/en/Unix_shell) to interact with the files on a computer in an intimate, low level way.
 TLDR: You can do cool stuff in the shell that would take hours, days, weeks, to do by hand.
   * OSX - Terminal
     * What the heck is the terminal?
-(Here's an article that talks a little about it)[http://www.macworld.co.uk/feature/mac-software/how-use-terminal-on-mac-3608274/].
+[Here's an article that talks a little about it](http://www.macworld.co.uk/feature/mac-software/how-use-terminal-on-mac-3608274/).
   * Linux - Command line interface (CLI)
     * What is a CLI?
 [Here's a quick article explaining what it is](https://www.linux.com/learn/how-use-linux-command-line-basics-cli).